whataboutpets/minimal-mistakes/_posts/ducks/2018-04-15-can-ducks-eat-rice.md

 **Conclusion:** ducks can eat rice both cooked and uncooked.
 {: .notice--info}

-_Did you know about the throwing rice at a wedding myth?
+_Did you know that throwing rice at a wedding being bad for birds was a myth?
 Let us know in the comment section below._

 ---